 If you have at least two hours to spare and there’s availability, make your life a little better by booking a spa treatment here.

-Treatments are a bit expensive compared to strip mall type massage joints, but the service and the free bonuses like fancy drinks (that I’m told was amazing) and the relaxation room are worth it.
+Treatments are a bit expensive compared to strip mall type massage joints, but the service and the free bonuses like fancy drinks (that I’m told were amazing) and the relaxation room are worth it.
+In my opinion, a little pampering is the best way to spend a day!

 Galveston Drive Around